Article based on a lecture kept at the International Yoga Congress, Bucharest, 25th of November 2012 by Johanes Dragonoff.

 To see a World in a Grain of Sand And a Heaven in a Wild Flower Hold Infinity in the palm of your hand And Eternity in an hour - Auguries of Innocence, William Blake

 During these steps jnana yoga necessarily needs to unite with another type of yoga to carry over the abyssal spaces.
 This type of yoga is traditionally called bhakti yoga.
 Practically this involves recognizing in the nature of infinity something fundamental we desire and love, e.g. our original, essential freedom and love itself, unconditional, unlimited.
-Now our contemplation on infinity is supported by an ever increasing impetus from our heart.
-This process may autocatalyze, fueling itself (to the point our structure can support), because we are essentially opening our being to receive more and more of the liberating Grace, the mysterious, all-powerful energy from Absolute Infinity itself that is always available for us, always waiting for us to open to it.
+Now our contemplation of infinity is supported by an ever increasing impetus from our heart.
+This process may autocatalyze, fueling itself (to the point our structure can support), because we are essentially opening our being to receive more and more of the liberating Grace, the mysterious, all-powerful energy from Absolute Infinity itself that is always available for us, always waiting for us to open ourselves to it.

 As a tantric proverb says: "When love becomes infinite, the impossible becomes easily possible".